bejocama/bejocama/README.md

 Status
 ------

+ * analysis phase: starting to extend multithreading to multiprocessing (mpi, slurm)
  * functors, fmap, make_type, are the base of compositions
  * a compose function that composes at any argument position
  * a variadic composer which composes at position 0